radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ![1505399901208](assets/1505399901208.png)

 Press F5 or click the green play button to start debugging, Dynamo Sandbox should start automatically.
-Create a new file, and you should see or new package being loaded:
+Create a new file, and you should see our new package being loaded & appearing in the library :

 ![image alt text](assets/image_9.png)

-Now, if you put some breakpoints in VS you’ll be able to get great insights of what’s going on in your code, this will help you fix bugs quicker and improve your dev skills too!
+Now, if you put some breakpoints in VS you’ll be able to get great insights into what’s going on in your code, which will help you fix bugs quicker and improve your dev skills too!

 Since we set up our package as a local package, we can actually see it in the list of installed packages: